Narrator: Laurence Lerner

 Lerner: I started doing

 research and my research took forever.
-I finished my required classwork essentially when I completed my master’s essay, which was in 63.
+I finished my required classwork when I completed my master’s, which was in 63.
 I finished the residence requirement.
 I was married in 63.
 My wife was a graduate student in the English department.
-We did not leave Madison until January or February of 66 so I could do research on my dissertation.
+We did not leave Madison until January or February of 66 to do research on my dissertation.
 I didn’t finish the dissertation or get anywhere close to completion until sometime in mid 69.
 I missed the date to get a 69 degree (my orals were in late summer) so that’s why it’s a 70 degree.
 I think of it as being completed in 69.

 I wanted to do something relating to music in America.
 Not musical appreciation, but rather the dissemination of musical culture.
 In the early to mid-nineteenth century when compared to Europe, the status of “art” or classical music in the US resembled a wasteland.
 There was little if any classical music performed in the United States and what existed was not widely disseminated.
 Classical music then as now was not part of the big business of music.